ChemImageCorp/ChemImageLctfSdk/hardwareInfo.md

 ## Trigger Behavior

+The two trigger signals, T1 and T2, are pulled to 0V when low and 3.3V when high.

 T1 and T2 have opposite outputs, so either can be selected depending on if your application prefers triggering on a rising or falling edge.
 T1 (yellow) and T2 (blue) are shown in the oscilloscope trace below for a tuning event starting at the 0ms mark.

 ![Oscilloscope Image](TriggerExample.png)